mel-meng/hhnote/workflow/icm/2d_element_to_tin/vibe-coding-the-missing-20-percent.md

 I had the knowledge.
 I'd read the papers, understood the concepts, worked with the models.
 But translating that into clear, well-organized documentation?
 That's a different skill, and it takes time.

-With AI assistance, I was able to produce documentation where **about 90% of the content was AI-generated**, based on my prompts and guidance.
+With AI assistance, I was able to produce documentation where **about 90% of the content was AI-generated**, based on my simple prompts and guidance.
 I verified the technical accuracy, checked the citations, and made adjustments where needed.
 But the heavy lifting of organizing thoughts, structuring explanations, and producing readable prose?
 The AI handled that.

 Honestly, the result was better than what I would have written myself.
-Not because the AI knows more about hydraulic modeling than I do—it doesn't—but because it's skilled at clear explanation and logical structure.
-It took my expertise and presented it more effectively than I could have on my own.
+Not only because the AI knows more about the topic than I do—it does since it finds excellent online resources on its own—but because it's skilled at clear explanation and logical structure.
+My primary contribution was fact-checking.

 ---